pikcube/Setting-Up-the-Slay-the-Spire-2-Debugger/README.md

 This is thankfully a pretty easy fix, you just need to create a text file called `steam_appid.txt` in the game directory and set the contents to `2868840`.

-Thankfully, you only need to do this step once, and it'll work forever (unless you delete the file I suppose).
+Thankfully, you only need to do this step once, and it'll work forever (unless you delete the file).

 ## Setting up the Debugger (Once Per Project)